 There are a broad range of communicable diseases that the population is at risk of.
-Typical examples include influenza, tuberculosis, norovirus, gastroenteritis, as well as healthcare associated infections such as methicillin-resistant Staphylococcus aureus (MRSA) and Clostridium difficile.
 Such infections can lead to increased morbidity and mortality amongst the population, increasing short and long term health care needs.
+Tuberculosis is a particularly significant communicable disease.

 Health Protection is a core responsibility of Local Authorities under the Health and Social Care Act 2012.
-Key in this work is commissioning a high quality Infection Prevention and Control Service that can work to address threats posed by infectious disease.
+Key in this work is commissioning a high quality TB Nursing Service that can work to address threats posed by this infectious disease.
 Delivering this successfully means operating proactively in partnership with stakeholders within the community.
 This work will take the form of primary prevention; aiming to stop outbreaks occurring by providing high quality advice, information and training to ensure effective infection control measures are implemented; as well as secondary prevention; so that the impact of any outbreaks is minimised as far as possible.